 The only way to overcome this is to use a more precise and consistent way to measure the time your staff spend on projects.
 This also helps your team become more time-conscious and supports them with tools that keep them on track to meet deadlines and budgets.

-The most profitable agencies use a centralized management software solution that puts all the relevant information in one place, letting you see at a glance whether the projects you’re working on are likely to turn a profit.
+The most profitable agencies use an agency software solution that puts all the relevant information in one place, letting you see at a glance whether the projects you’re working on are likely to turn a profit.

 Here are five ways centralized agency management software can help you identify which agency projects are most profitable, as well as help keep your team on track.